Contents

 If used excessively, denture adhesive can occasionally cause throat problems.
 Ingesting too much glue could irritate your throat.

-Use adhesives sparingly and in accordance with the instructions on the product to avoid this.
+Use adhesives sparingly and under the instructions on the product to avoid this.

 Are Denture Adhesives Safe?